-Rhabdomyosarcomas of the head and neck represent a large proportion (~40%) of all rhabdomyosarcomas.
-For a general discussion of this tumour, please refer to rhabdomyosarcoma.
+Rhabdomyosarcomas of the head and neck represent a large proportion (~40%) of all rhabdomyosarcomas and are the most common soft tissue sarcomas of the head and neck.
+For a general discussion of this tumor, please refer to rhabdomyosarcoma.

 There are usually of the embryonal in cell subtype and are essentially only seen in children.
 They are classified by location into:

 - orbital rhabdomyosarcoma: good prognosis (90% long term survival)

 - para-meningeal rhabdomyosarcoma: worse prognosis (50% long term survival)

 Middle ear rhabdomyosarcomas are rare, accounting for only 7% of head and neck rhabdomyosarcomas.
 They typically present similarly to chronic otomastoiditis and are usually diagnosed too late for curative treatment.
 Frequently (30%) cranial nerve involvement is present at the time of diagnosis.

 Histologically, rhabdomyosarcomas are low-grade small round blue cell tumors.
 Ewing sarcoma, neuroblastoma, and lymphoma share similar characteristics that make histopathologic differentiation of rhabdomyosarcoma hard.

 Rhabdomyosarcomas resemble neuroblastomas in echotexture and often demonstrate low to medium echogenicity.
 With color Doppler, there is often variable internal vascularity.

 - T2: hyperintense